michael105/slterm/README.md

 so that sums up.

-The smaller memory footprint also pays out in a more responsive system overall, st's printing speed gets far higher as well.
+The smaller memory footprint also pays out in a more responsive system overall, improving st's speed as well.
+(3x here, and close to urxvt now)

-(Close to urxvt now).
+It's however a crude hack, much (unused) utf8 supporting code is left yet.

+(misc)